FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 <!-- TODO: Flags in BGPsec used to indicate the AS_CONFED_SEQUENCE.
 But the pCount field is omitted here.
 We may merge Flags field and pCount field.
 However, in BGPsec, setting the pCount field to a value greater than 1 has the same semantics as repeating an AS number multiple times in the AS_PATH of a non-BGPsec UPDATE message (e.g., for traffic engineering purposes).
 If 0, it means this is for IXP Route Server.
 And the leftmost bit in Flags is the Confed_Segment flag to indicate the BGPsec speaker that constructed this Secure_Path Segment is sending the UPDATE message to a peer AS within the same AS confederation [RFC5065].
 I have no idea how to deal with Confed_Segment/AS confederation. -->
 Flags (1 octet):
+: Several flag bits.
+- The leftmost bit of the Flags field in {{figure2}} is the Confed_Segment flag (Flags-CS).
+The Flags-CS flag is set to 1 to indicate that the FC-BGP speaker that constructed this FC segment is sending the UPDATE message to a peer AS within the same AS confederation {{RFC5065}}.
+(That is, a sequence of consecutive Confed_Segment flags are set in an FC-BGP UPDATE message whenever, in a non-FC-BGP UPDATE message, an AS_PATH segment of type AS_CONFED_SEQUENCE occurs.)
+In all other cases, the Flags-CS flag is set to 0.
-: The rightmost bit of the Flags field in {{figure2}} is the RouteServer flag (Flags-RS).
+- The second rightmost bit (i.e., the second highest) of the Flags field in {{figure2}} is the Route_Server flag (Flags-RS).
 The Flags-RS flag is set to 1 to indicate that the FC segment is added by a route server, but the AS number will never appear in the AS_PATH attribute.
+- The remaining 6-bit of the Flags field are unassigned.
+They MUST be set to 0 by the sender and ignored by the receiver.

 Signature Length (2 octets):
 : It only contains the length of the Signature field in octets, not including other fields.